 With the progressive reduction of district heating supply temperature, an increased number of heat production technologies can be incorporated to district heating systems

-RELaTED will integrate present technologies into a new ULT DH concept, at distribution temperatures below commercially operative DH networks today.
+RELaTED has integrated present technologies into a new ULT DH concept, at distribution temperatures below commercially operative DH networks today.

 The main innovation in RELaTED is the concept itself, where lower distribution temperatures are paired by a set of innovative technologies enabling for the rearrangement of DH networks into a collection of energy hubs, not only with local heat consumption, but also heat production, based on the following technologies:

-- 3FS systems will upgrade the concept of consumer substations into elements where bi-directional heat flow is allowed between among three subsystems and the DH network with net metering & energy billing:
+- 3FS systems have upgraded the concept of consumer substations into elements where bi-directional heat flow is allowed between among three subsystems and the DH network with net metering & energy billing.

-- BILTST systems will adapt traditional Solar Thermal systems for building integration into configurations compatible with DH, without further need of local heat storage, and the capacity to inject heat into the grid.
+- BILTST systems have adapted traditional Solar Thermal systems for building integration into configurations compatible with DH, without further need of local heat storage, and the capacity to inject heat into the grid.

-- DHRHP systems will adapt low-temperature DH operation with higher distribution temperatures within HVAC systems in buildings, particular technical applications of heat, and possible heat recovery from cooling applications.
+- DHRHP systems have adapted low-temperature DH operation with higher distribution temperatures within HVAC systems in buildings, particular technical applications of heat, and possible heat recovery from cooling applications.

 District Heating Substation Technology

 District heating substations are devices whose main function is the connection of loads to DH networks in a standardized manner.
 Each DH operator specifies particular considerations regarding design & construction of substations in order to achieve homogeneous service levels within the network.

 Considering that medium-large DH networks commonly comprise thousands of consumers connected into the DH network, industrialized substations have been developed to guarantee common connection criteria with simplified engineering, installation and commissioning works.